quinn-rs/quinn/README.md

 for the client side of each connection will be written to the path specified in the variable.

+The minimum supported Rust version for published releases of our crates will always be at least 6 months old at the time of release.

 ## Authors

 * **Dirkjan Ochtman** - *Project owner & founder*